A huge number of leadership books are published every year, and that alone sends people on a mission to learn how to write a leadership book.

 It’s the same with leadership books.
 A leadership book can give you a place to sort out your ideas, and once they’re sorted, you might find yourself expanding on them and further developing your ideas and theories.

-Perhaps most significant to your leadership book will be your credibility.
+Perhaps most significant to your leadership book will be your credibility and unique perspective.
 After all, if you don’t know what you’re talking about, why should anyone listen to what you have to say?

 To establish a credible tone and write as a leader, hone in on the following: